chris-me/notes/Google_Cloud_Storage.md

-## Dienstaccount
+## Serviceaccount

-only needed when code is not executed directly with "Firebase Functions" (but for example locally in a NodeJS environment
+only needed when code is not executed directly with "Firebase Functions" (but for example locally in a NodeJS environment)

 - Firebase Console --> wheel beside Overview --> Serviceaccounts --> Create
 - after creation the .json file containing the secrets can be downloaded here once